MEXT Scholarship(Teacher Training Students)

 Specialized training:

-We provide for individual academic tutoring by main supervisors and conduct in-depth research on respective training themes during one-year academic training.
-At the end of the course, teacher training students are required to submit their final report as a part of their course work.
+We provide for individual academic tutoring by main supervisor and conduct in-depth research on respective training themes during one-year academic training, 10 hours or more of study time per week is required for research, lectures, and practicum.
+At the end of the course, teacher training students are required to submit their final report for their program

 Practical training, Fieldwork, and Exchanges: